 McIntosh Laboratory*, QSC*, Yamaha Pro*

 *We offer premiere service for listed manufacturers with an asterisk.

-In addition to the above, Authorized Sales and Support is offered for the following manufacturers:
+In addition to the above, Support is offered for the following manufacturers:

 The Age Old Question Refoam VS Recone

 When it comes to the question of refoam vs replacement or recone here is our answer.
 If you can afford the replacement or recone, that is your best decision.
 When you refoam, the foam kits are aftermarket.
 With the right kit there should be no problem with performance, unless the voice coil has been slightly damaged.
 Unfortunately, there is no way to know what shape the voice coil is in without pulling it, which destroys the speaker.
 If the speaker was in use and you heard a strange noise, pulled the speaker cover and noticed the foam was gone around the speaker, you should not get it refoamed.
 The noise you heard was the voice coil rubbing against the magnet structure.
 On the other hand, if the speaker was just sitting in storage, not being used, and when you took the speaker out of storage you noticed the foam missing, it would probably be OK to refoam the speaker.
 Also, if the speaker was in use and the foam looks like it is about to fall apart, refoaming will be OK.
 The replacement will give you new performance results as will a recone.
 A recone is the removal of all moving parts in the speaker and replaced by OEM parts.
 Recones are normal practice on high-end professional speakers that are blown up during use.
 For consumer speakers that are no longer available, recones are the most common practice because they give you like-new performance at a reduced cost.